A Complete Beginners Guide to Cross Browser Testing:

 Where is browser compatibility testing performed?

-A few points to note, in conclusion:
+A few points to note,

 - Having been a QA teacher for a while now, I can tell what’s coming next and that is –the question, is it functional and non-functional testing?
 I think it is neither and both.

-- It also should not be confused with Cross Platform testing, which is testing your application in multiple target environments like Windows, Linux, Mac etc. Although sometimes the two have to integrate together as some of the older browser versions might be compatible only with the older versions of the platforms.
+- It also should not be confused with Cross-Platform testing, which is testing your application in multiple target environments like Windows, Linux, Mac etc. Although sometimes the two have to integrate together as some of the older browser versions might be compatible only with the older versions of the platforms.

 Please post your comments and questions below.
 We are always thrilled to hear from you!